syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 ## Change the size

-The size of the marker pointer can be changed by the 'height' and 'width' properties of 'LinearShapePointer'.
+The size of the marker pointer can be changed by the `height` and `width` properties of `LinearShapePointer`.
 The below code snippet demonstrates changing the size of a shape pointer.

 {% highlight dart %}